• Skip to primary navigation

 winter Rauland Telemark Norway

 Though if you really want to learn about Norwegian culture, my previous home of Mosjøen is one of the best places in the country to experience a Norwegian Christmas.
 And I’m not just saying that!
-Mosjøen has claimed the title of Norway’s “Christmas town,” and if you visit during Christmastime you’ll see why.
+Mosjøen has claimed the title of Northern Norway’s “Christmas town,” and if you visit during Christmastime you’ll see why.
 There’s even a song about it.

 It’s particularly worth visiting at the start of December when they celebrate with the world’s longest porridge table.